anthony-mmadumbu/six-pillars/README.md

 # Six Pillars — Habit Tracker PWA

 A daily habit tracker built as a Progressive Web App.
-Designed for installation on iPhone home screens via "Add to Home Screen" in Safari.
+Designed for installation on iPhone home screens via "Add to Home Screen" in Safari, Chrome or Edge.

 ## Files in this package